 - In 2011, house prices fell 2.12% (-5.94% inflation-adjusted)

 Construction remains very weak in 2013.
 Residential permits plunged 36.6% to just 493 in the first two months, compared to the same period last year.
 In 2012 the number of new residential building permits issued dropped 12%, to 6,099.
 The number of dwellings built also fell 16.6% to 10,560.

 The mortgage market is very tight, with lending conditions punitive.
 New housing credits were down a stunning 54.6% in H2 2012, as compared to H2 2011, with only HUF61.76 billion (US$270 million) approved.
 Total outstanding housing credits fell by 16.9% in 2H of 2012, compared to last year.

 Mortgage-backed foreign currency lending was banned in August 2010, which had greatly affected the market, since loans denominated in foreign currencies are important.

 In 2013, the economy continues to struggle.
 It contracted by 1.7% in 2012, from real GDP growth rates of 1.7% in 2011 and 1.2% in 2010.
 In 2013, economic growth is expected to be subdued, mainly due to the weak business environment, poor investment climate, and low labour participation, according to the IMF.

 Analysis of Hungary Residential Property Market »

-Gross rental yields, i.e., the gross return on investment in an apartment if fully rented out, are good to excellent in Pest, ranging from 7.06% to 8.10%, peaking at 120 sq. m. apartments.
+Gross rental yields, i.e., the gross return on investment in an apartment if fully rented out, ranges from 4.58% to 5.58% in Buda, whereas in Pest, rental yields are higher, ranging from 5.38% to 6.47%.

 Capital Gains: Net capital gains are taxed at a flat rate of 16% in Hungary.